ReviewEdge/ouch/README.md

     (for example: "food -3.45 e")

 ## ideas
+* code to make new db on first run
 * undo!
 * allow new users to start convo with bot
 * give full totals report